Good news! The WreckCheck Diminished Valuation is Free, your WreckCheck Report is FREE, and there are no out-of-pocket expenses.

 Costs are very much dependent on which Insurance Company you use (or the at-fault party’s insurance company), as some insurance companies will pay only the Diminished Value (DV), while others with pay the Diminished Value plus the attorney fees.
 In cases where the Insurance company pays only the DV, WreckCheck would take a percentage of the DV.
-This percentage is never more than 1/3 of the DV claim pre-trial or up to 40% if it needs to go to trial.
+This percentage is up to 50% if it needs to go to trial.

 In cases where the Insurance Company pays out the DV claim and the attorney fees, then our fee would be the attorney fees and you would retain the full DV claim.

 The important thing to remember is that we only get paid, when you get paid and there are never any out-of-pocket expenses!